-If you find a location with falling interest rates, manageable GDP growth, and good employment rates, then you can start looking for a smart property to invest.
+If you find a location with falling interest rates, manageable GDP growth, and good employment rates, then you can start looking for a smart property to invest in.
 Analyze and research the location before investing in any residential real estate property.

 Types of Residential Real Estate Investing

-Well, the desired investment is found in an ideal city which is expanding in many different factors related to the real estate market.
-If after proper analysis, you find the market conditions look vague, it is recommended to play safe by sticking to a particular location which is familiar to you.
+Well, the desired investment is found in an ideal city that is expanding in many different factors related to the real estate market.
+If after proper analysis, you find the market conditions look vague, it is recommended to play safe by sticking to a particular location that is familiar to you.

 1. Fix and Flip